jayanthkodurkumar/Docuworks-Server/README.md

 ### IMPORTANT NOTE: <a name="important-note"></a>

 a.
-This part of the repository consists of only the server side of the application.
+This part of the repository consists of only the client side of the application.
 You can access the server from [here](https://github.com/jayanthkodurkumar/Docuworks-Client).

 b.
 You need both the server and the client versions to run the application as intended.